 - Any query from an author, published or self-published,

 - Manuscripts from an Agent,

-- Manuscripts for any audience other than middle grade or young adult,
+- Manuscripts for any audience other than middle grade, young adult or new adult,

 - Partial or incomplete and unedited manuscripts,